yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  . http://forum.openwrt.org/viewtopic.php?id=8117
 == How to Debrick and further information: ==
-See the forum for how to debrick the DSL-502T[http://forum.openwrt.org/viewtopic.php?id=7742[[BR http://forum.openwrt.org/viewtopic.php?id=7742]

-See the forum for instructions on getting the ADSL interface to work: http://forum.openwrt.org/viewtopic.php?pid=35563

 You can generally use the methods on DLinks site or just change ur mtd0/1/4 variables back to defaults and upload the dlink firmware.

 But if you've accidentally destroyed your mtd2 adam2 bootloader or mtd3 config file you will need a JTAG cable.